arhamansari11/arhamansari11/README.md

 - ⚡ Fun fact I am Funny.
 - 🤍 Love to learn new Technologies.
 - 💬 Ask me about React and Javascript.
-- 🥅 2023 Goals: Contribute more to Open Source projects.
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - 📫 How to reach me **arham96100@gmail.com**.
 - 📞 Don't hesitate to reach out & let's connect and start a conversation.
 - 🤝 Let's connect and explore how I can contribute to your projects or provide valuable insights.